jimburton/mkpasswd/README.md

-# mkPasswd
+# mkpasswd

-`mkPasswd` is a simple password generation utility written in Haskell, intended for teaching purposes on the University of Brighton Haskell course.
+`mkpasswd` is a simple password generation utility written in Haskell, intended for teaching purposes on the University of Brighton Haskell course.
 It provides a simple demonstration of how to use the `System.Console.GetOpt` package, which is used to read in and organise